SoftUni-Internal/interactive-content/EN/00-Exam/01-Santas-Bag.md

 [slide hideTitle]
 # Problem: Santa's Bag of Presents
-[code-task title="Santas Bag of Presents" timeLimit=5000 taskId="Java-OOP-Basics-Exam-Santas-Bag-of-Presents" executionType="tests-execution" executionStrategy="java-project-tests"]
+[code-task title="Santas Bag of Presents" timeLimit=10000 taskId="Java-OOP-Basics-Exam-Santas-Bag-of-Presents" executionType="tests-execution" executionStrategy="java-project-tests"]
 [code-upload allowedMemory="30" /]

 [task-description]
-# Description
-Can you imagine Santa without his special bag that carries presents for so many children?
-Neither can we.

-So let's have a quick sneak peek inside it and help  Santa rearrange it.

 ## Preparation
 Pay attention to name the package (**christmas**), all the classes, their fields and methods exactly the same way they are presented in the following resources.